tsipkens/aubos/README.md

 ## Tutorials

-This codebase can be used for three purposes, such that this tutorial has three components.
+This codebase can be used for three purposes: (A) visualizing the transforms that underlie the problem; (B) evaluating the forward model, that is computing the deflections from a scaled refractive index field; and (C) evaluating the inverse model, that is going from a deflection field or pair of images to a refractive index field.

 ### A. Visualizing the ARAP transforms